meguna/mff/README.md

   multiple forms or multiple submit buttons within a form, set an onChange event listener on the file upload input tag. headache resolved.

+## June 18
+* update main createrecipe API endpoint to upload image paths to database
+* add image table to database
+* fix bug that allowed unvalidated form to send
+* fix bug that sent empty groups/ingredients to DB if recipes.name existed

+#### Do Next
+* load images in RecipeInfo

 ## To Do Notes - Immediate

+* buggy behavior when you change sort method on RecipeList - sometimes RecipeInfo panel hides the recipe name title, sometimes it doesn't change.
 * RecipeInfo `shouldComponentUpdate()` causing buggy behavior - commented out for now
 * "add new recipe" button only active around text, not colored div